 You can contact the children's continence charity ERIC for information on potty training.

-ERIC has a freephone helpline on 0808 169 9949 (Monday to Thursday, 10am to 2pm) or you can email the service via a webform at www.eric.org.uk/helpline.
+ERIC has a freephone helpline on 0808 169 9949 (Monday to Thursday, 10am to 2pm) or you can ask for a call back or email.